- Achieving Women's Equality: South Australia's Women's Policy

 - Aboriginal women

 - Leadership and Participation

 Aboriginal women and the vote

 The 1902 Commonwealth Franchise Act removed Aboriginal and Torres Strait Islander people’s right to vote in Federal elections.
-While this was reinstated in 1962 through the Commonwealth Electoral Act, it was not until 1967 that Aboriginal and Torres Strait Islander people were recognised as Australian citizens and given full citizenship rights.
+This right was reinstated in the 1962 Commonwealth Electoral Act, however it was not until the 1967 Referendum that Aboriginal and Torres Strait Islander people were included in the census.